-"Recompense to no man evil for evil" (Rom.
-12:17).
-3. To enter any military branch or service, combatant or noncombatant, I would be compelled to "swear"

-(take an oath), but the Bible forbids that I do so ("Swear not at all"-Jesus, Matt.
-5:34).
-4. To enter any military service I would be compelled to be yoked with unbelievers, which is forbidden above principles.
+- 3. To enter any military branch or service, combatant, or noncombatant, I would be compelled to "swear" (take an oath), but the Bible forbids that I do so ("Swear not at all"-Jesus, Matt.
+5:34). - 4.
+To enter any military service I would be compelled to be yoked with unbelievers, which is forbidden

-(2 Cor.
+-"Be not unequally yoked together with unbelievers" (2 Cor.
 6:14).
-(Eph.
-5:11).